Articles: Homeschool Stories and Discussion

 Before you graduate you should:

 • Make sure your parents are keeping a record of your schoolwork, grades, and extracurricular activities.
-If they aren’t, talk to them about it and do it yourself if necessary.
 No matter what you want to do, you should have evidence of your high school education!

-• Look up what the high school graduation requirements are in your state, and what is needed to pursue whatever higher education or training you may want to in the future.
+• Look up what the high school graduation requirements are where you live, and what is needed to pursue whatever higher education or training you may want to in the future.

 • Consider taking an SAT/ACT/GED test.
 I was able to register online to take the SAT at a public school.
 If you want to go to college, you will very likely need one of these.

-• Consider taking community college courses or something else (besides a homeschool co-op) that will get you experience in a real classroom setting.
+• Consider taking community college courses or something else (besides a homeschool co-op) that will get you experience in a traditional classroom setting.

 2. Learn from various sources